Pressure anisotropy in polymer brushes and its effects on wetting: Model and methods

 \subsection{Model}

 Molecular dynamics simulations were performed using the LAMMPS~\cite{thompson_lammps_2021} MD software.
-A chemically-aspecific coarse-grained Kremer-Grest~\cite{kremer_dynamics_1990} model is used for the polymer, in which the polymer chains are represented by a freely-jointed bead-spring system.
-Non-bonded interactions are described by the Lennard-Jones potential:
+The chemically-aspecific coarse-grained Kremer-Grest model \cite{kremer_dynamics_1990} is used to represent polymers as freely-jointed bead-spring chains.
+The non-bonded interaction between particles $i$ and $j$ is described by the Lennard-Jones potential,